openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Note: The Client MAY use other mechanisms to obtain information about the verifiable credentials that an Issuer can issue.

-# Security Considerations
+# Security Considerations {#security-considerations}

 ## Trust between Wallet and Issuer

-Credential Issuers often want to know what wallet they are issuing credentials to and how private keys are managed for the following reasons:
+Credential Issuers often want to know what Wallet they are issuing credentials to and how private keys are managed for the following reasons:

 * The issuer may wants to ensure that private keys are properly protected from exfiltration and replay in order to prevent an adversary from impersonating the legitimate credential holder by presenting her credential.
-* The issuer may also want to ensure that the wallet managing the credentials adheres to certain policies and, potentially, was audited and approved under a certain regulatory and/or commercial scheme.
+* The issuer may also want to ensure that the Wallet managing the credentials adheres to certain policies and, potentially, was audited and approved under a certain regulatory and/or commercial scheme.

 The following mechanisms in concert can be utilized to fulfill those objectives:

 **Key attestation** is a mechanism where the device or security element in a device asserts the key management policy to the application creating and using this key.
 The Android Operating System, for example, provides apps with a certificate including a certificate chain asserting that a particular key is managed, for example, by an hardware security module [ref].
-The wallet can provide this data along with the proof of possession in the Credential Request (see (#credential_request) for an example) to allow the issuer to validate the key management policy.
+The Wallet can provide this data along with the proof of possession in the Credential Request (see (#credential_request) for an example) to allow the issuer to validate the key management policy.
 This indeed requires the issuer to rely on the trust anchor of the certificate chain and the respective key management policy.
 Another variant of this concept is the use of a Qualified Electronic Signature as defined by the eIDAS regulation [ref].
 This signatures won't reveal the concrete properties of the associated private key to the issuer.
 However, due to the regulatory regime of eIDAS the issuer can deduce that the signing service manages the private keys according to this regime and fulfills very high security requirements.
 As another example, FIDO2 allows RPs to obtain an attestation along with the public key from a FIDO authenticator.
 That implicitly asserts the key management policy since the assertion is bound to a certain authenticator model and its key management capabilities.

 **App Attestation**: Key attestation, however, does not establish trust in the application storing the credential and producing presentation of that credential.
 App attestation as provided by mobile operating systems, e.g. iOS's DeviceCheck or Android's Safetynet, allows a server system to ensure it is communicating to a legitimate instance of its genuine app.
-Those mechanisms can be utilized to validate the internal integrity of the wallet (as a whole).
+Those mechanisms can be utilized to validate the internal integrity of the Wallet (as a whole).

-**Device Attestation**: Device Attestation attests the health of the device, on which the wallet application is running, as a whole.
-It prevents compromises such as a malicious third party application tampering with a wallet application managing keys and credentials, which cannot be captured only by obtaining app attestation of a wallet application.
+**Device Attestation**: Device Attestation attests the health of the device, on which the Wallet application is running, as a whole.
+It prevents compromises such as a malicious third party application tampering with a Wallet application managing keys and credentials, which cannot be captured only by obtaining app attestation of a Wallet application.

-**Client authentication** allows a wallet to authenticate with an issuer.
-In order to securely authenticate, the wallet needs to utilize a backend component managing the key material and processing the secure communication with the credential issuer.
-The issuer may establish trust with the wallet based on its own auditing or a trusted 3rd party attestation of the conformance of the wallet to a certain policy.
+**Client authentication** allows a Wallet to authenticate with an issuer.
+In order to securely authenticate, the Wallet needs to utilize a backend component managing the key material and processing the secure communication with the credential issuer.
+The issuer may establish trust with the Wallet based on its own auditing or a trusted 3rd party attestation of the conformance of the Wallet to a certain policy.

 Directly using key, app and/or device attestations to proof certain capabilities towards an issuer is an obvious option.
 However, this at least requires platform mechanisms that issue signed assertions that 3rd parties can evaluate, which is not always the case (e.g. iOS's DeviceCheck).
-Also, such an approach creates dependencies on platform specific mechanisms, trust anchors, and platform specific identifiers (e.g. Android `apkPackageName`) and it reveals information about the internal design of a wallet app.
+Also, such an approach creates dependencies on platform specific mechanisms, trust anchors, and platform specific identifiers (e.g. Android `apkPackageName`) and it reveals information about the internal design of a Wallet app.
 Implementers should take that consequences into account.

-The approach recommended by this specification is that the issuer relies on the OAuth 2.0 client authentication to establish trust in the wallet and leaves it to the wallet to ensure its internal integrity using app and key attestation (if required).
-This establishes a clean separation between the different hemispheres and a uniform interface irrespectively of the wallet's architecture (e.g. native vs web wallet).
-Client authentication can be performed with credentials registered with the issuer or with assertions issued to the wallet by a 3rd party the issuer trusts for the purpose of client authentication.
+The approach recommended by this specification is that the issuer relies on the OAuth 2.0 client authentication to establish trust in the Wallet and leaves it to the Wallet to ensure its internal integrity using app and key attestation (if required).
+This establishes a clean separation between the different hemispheres and a uniform interface irrespectively of the Wallet's architecture (e.g. native vs web Wallet).
+Client authentication can be performed with credentials registered with the issuer or with assertions issued to the Wallet by a 3rd party the issuer trusts for the purpose of client authentication.

 ## Pre-authorized Code Flow